Our Address: FZ LLC G 37 & G 34, Block 13, Al Sufouh Road Knowledge Park, Dubai PO Box : 501703

 Combining Odds and Evens

 The GMAT tests your knowledge of how odd and even numbers combine through addition, subtraction, multiplication, and division.
-The following rules would come in handy.
+The following rules come in handy.

 Addition and Subtraction

-If you add or subtract same type (both odd or both even), the answer is even.
+The answer is even if you add or subtract the same type (odd and even).
 E.g. 3(odd) + 5(odd) = 8(even), 8(even)-2(even) = 6(even).

-If you add or subtract different types (one odd and other even), the answer is odd.
+The answer is odd if you add or subtract different types (one odd and the other even).
 E.g. 3(odd) +6(even) = 9(odd)

 Multiplication